s100projects/ROMWBW_T35/README.md

 The T35SBCextSD_16 directory contains an Efinity project file set.
 Use Efinity to build the project.
-After a successful build, the outflow directory will contain both .bit and .hex files for programming on a T35 FPGA.
+After a successful build, the outflow directory will contain both T35SBCextSD_16.bit and T35SBCextSD_16.hex files for programming on a T35 FPGA.

-The Efinity project includes a Z80 monitor program.
-The FPGAMON directory contains the files required to build the monitor binary file which is called fpgamon.inithex.
+The Efinity project already includes the Z80 monitor program.
+If you want to modify the monitor, you will find the source in the FPGAMON directory.
+This directory contains the files required to build the monitor binary file which is called fpgamon.inithex.
 To buld the monitor binary, use Windows to run the Build.cmd batch file in the Source directory of FPGAMON.
 The build process will automatically copy the resulting fpgamon.inithex file into the T35SBCextSD_16.
 You will need to run a new Efinity build of T35SBCextSD_16 to embed the updated monitor binary in the firmware.
+You do **not** need to build the monitor unless you want to make changes to it.

 ## Installing & Running RomWBW